When Your Child Has an Elbow Fracture

 Use a digital thermometer to check your child’s temperature.
 Don’t use a mercury thermometer.
 There are different kinds and uses of digital thermometers.
 They include:

-• Mouth (oral).
-Don’t use a thermometer in your child’s mouth until he or she is at least 4 years old.
+Mouth (oral).
+Don’t use a thermometer in your child’s mouth until they are at least 4 years old.

 Below are guidelines to know if your young child has a fever.
 Your child’s healthcare provider may give you different numbers for your child.
 Follow your provider’s specific instructions.